Cardel Benbow

-Cardel Benbow (born 3 June 1995) is a Jamaican international footballer who plays as a midfielder for Waterhouse.
+Cardel Cardus Benbow (born 3 June 1995) is a Jamaican international footballer who plays as a midfielder for Waterhouse.

 Career

 Club

 Benbow has played club football for Tampa Marauders and Waterhouse.
 In 2015, Benbow signed with Harrisburg City Islanders.
 In 2017, Benbow re-signed with Harrisburg on a two-year contract.
 After spending the 2017–2018 season with Waterhouse, in August 2018, Benbow transferred to Mount Pleasant Football Academy in the Red Stripe Premiere League.

 International

 He made his international debut for Jamaica in 2014.
 In 2015 Benbow played for Jamaica u20s in the CONCACAF final round.